TOWN OF ELK POINTTHE RIGHT PLACE TO BE

 Attractions & Events

 Elk Point is the “right place to be” for much more than its history, which dates back to the fur trade and is celebrated by the 32-foot statue of explorer Peter Fidler and by Fort George and Buckingham House Provincial Historic Site, located eleven kilometers east via Highway 646 which features the original fort sites and a multimedia interpretive centre.
 Take a trip through time and visit this unique historic site, the location of two competing fur trade posts.
-More recent history is depicted on a 100-foot mural.
+Over a century of history, from the North West Rebellion to the 1980s, is depicted on a 100-foot mural near the Town of Elk Point Library on 50th Ave.

 Elk Point boasts an extensive community event schedule.
 Enjoy the annual Auto Club Show & Shine that packs Main Street with gleaming chrome.
 Elk Point is a premiere location to celebrate Canada Day on July 1, with events for the whole family.
 A pancake breakfast, RCMP Detachment tours, a parade and afternoon stage show are followed by safe and fun kids activities and family participation events, including chili cook-off and more.
 Take in the action packed Stoney Lake Rodeo.
 In late November, the town becomes a winter wonderland for the annual Christmas Extravaganza with shopping specials, Santa, and special events that end with a brightly lighted parade, followed by fireworks.